mitotic/graphterm/docs/virtual-lab.rst

 --------------------------------------------------------------------------------------------

-To access the full features of the IPython Notebook, you can run your own password-proteced public IPython Notebook server on the remote machine using the ``gnbserver`` command (*if the instructor has enabled this option*).
+To access the full features of the IPython Notebook, you can run your own password-protected public IPython Notebook server on the remote machine using the ``gnbserver`` command (*if the instructor has enabled this option*).
 You can then access it using your local browser, with an URL of the form ``https://hostname.domain:port``, where